sefinek24/Sefinek-Blocklist-Collection/docs/info/What is Pi-hole.md

 <hr>
 <h3 align="center">🐈 Thank you for reading</h3>
-If you found <a href="https://github.com/sefinek24/Sefinek-Blocklist-Collection" target="_blank">this repository</a> useful or interesting, please consider giving it a star to show your support!
+If you found <a href="https://github.com/sefinek24/Sefinek-Blocklist-Collection" target="_blank" title="sefinek24/Sefinek-Blocklist-Collection">this repository</a> useful or interesting, please consider giving it a star to show your support!